One Tree Hill College: House (Whanau) system

-The name of each house is a Maori word for a New Zealand indigenous tree.
+The name of each house is a Māori word for a New Zealand indigenous tree.

 In 2009 students were placed into their respective whanau as part of a reimplementation of the houses system which the college originally pioneered.

 In early 2009 each house was given a tree to plant outside its common rooms.
 The planting of the Tawa, Hinau, Miro and Kowhai trees outside their respective houses symbolised the beginning of a new era of education for One Tree Hill College.